toptensoftware/codeonly/readme.md

 re-compile for each component instance.
 The template is compiled the first time an instance of a Component is constructed and re-used for all subsequent instances.

-Declare a DOM elements in the template as objects.
-The `type` property specifies the tag type, attributes prefixed  with `attr_` set attributes on the element and and child elements are declared using the `$` property.  eg:
+Declare DOM elements in the template as objects.
+The `type` property specifies the tag type, properties prefixed  with `attr_` set the elements' attributes and child elements are declared with the `$` property.  eg:

 ```javascript
 // <a href="/">Home</a>